THIS DATE IN HISTORY: July 8

 1995: There's a run on defenseman at the top of the NHL Draft in Edmonton.

 The Ottawa Senators start the selection process by taking Rhode Island native Bryan Berard with the No. 1 pick; he becomes the third American in draft history to be taken first.
-The New York Islanders then select Wade Redden No. 2, and the Los Angeles Kings, who move up to the third position by winning the NHL Draft Lottery, follow by choosing Finland's Aki Berg.
+The New York Islanders then select Wade Redden No. 2, and the Los Angeles Kings, who move up to the third position by winning the NHL Draft Lottery, follow by choosing Finland-born Aki Berg.
 The Dallas Stars, picking 11th, select right wing Jarome Iginla from Kamloops of the Western Hockey League.
-Iginla goes on to score more than 600 goals in the NHL but none for Dallas, which trades him to the Calgary Flames for Joe Nieuwendyk on Dec.
+Iginla goes on to score more than 600 goals in the NHL but none for Dallas, which trades him to the Calgary Flames for center Joe Nieuwendyk on Dec.
 19, 1995.

 Neither Berard nor Redden ever plays a game for the team that drafted him.
 Berard refuses to report to Ottawa; six months later, he's traded to the Islanders for Redden.